sergeych/farcall/README.md

 The simple and elegant cross-platform RPC protocol that uses any formatter/transport capable of transmitting dictionary-like objects, for example, JSON, [BOSS](https://github.com/sergeych/boss_protocol), XML, BSON and many others.
-This gem supports out of the box JSON and [BOSS](https://github.com/sergeych/boss_protocol) protocols and streams and sockets as the media.
+This gem provides out of the box JSON and [BOSS](https://github.com/sergeych/boss_protocol) protocols and websockets (clientm server, and javascript version for the browser or mayme some node app), EventMachine channels, streams and sockets.

 There is also optional support for eventmachine based wbesocket server and regular client websocket connection.
 All you need is to include gem 'em-websocket' and/or gem 'websocket-client-simple'.